pattan9955/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The user enters an invalid input format or name.
+The user enters an invalid input format or index.
     * 1a1.
 Fridgy displays an error message.

       Use case ends.